-The revenue generated from operation of Italian-style restaurant increased by approximately HK\$3.2 million, or approximately 8.1%, from approximately HK\$39.3 million for the year ended 31 December 2019 to approximately HK\$42.5 million for the year ended 31 December 2020.
-The increase in revenue was partly contributed by the new outside dining areas offered by the restaurant when the relevant licence was granted during the year, while the impact of which has been partially offset by the adverse impacts brought by COVID-19.
+The revenue generated from operation of Italian-style restaurant increased by approximately HK\$3.5 million, or approximately 8.2%, from approximately HK\$42.5 million for the year ended 31 December 2020 to approximately HK\$46.0 million for the year ended 31 December 2021.
+Such increase was mainly contributed by the increase in the pedestrian flow of the shopping mall where the restaurant was located with a generous promotion.